ansible/awx/docs/docsite/rst/userguide/projects.rst

 This file allows you to reference Galaxy roles or roles within other repositories which can be checked out in conjunction with your own project.
 The addition of this Ansible Galaxy support eliminates the need to create git submodules for achieving this result.
 Given that SCM projects (along with roles/collections) are pulled into and executed from a private job environment, a <private job directory> specific to the project within ``/tmp`` is created by default.
 However, you can specify another **Job Execution Path** based on your environment in the Jobs Settings tab of the Settings window:

 .. image:: ../common/images/configure-awx-jobs-execution-path.png
+   :alt: Job Settings page showing where to configure the Job execution path.

 The cache directory is a subdirectory inside the global projects folder.
 The content may be copied from the cache location to ``<job private directory>/requirements_roles`` location.

 By default, AWX has a system-wide setting that allows roles to be dynamically downloaded from the ``roles/requirements.yml`` file for SCM projects.
 You may turn off this setting in the **Jobs settings** screen of the Settings menu by switching the **Enable Role Download** toggle button to **OFF**.

 .. image:: ../common/images/configure-awx-jobs-download-roles.png
+   :alt: Job Settings page showing the option to Enable Role Download.

 Whenever a project sync runs, AWX determines if the project source and any roles from Galaxy and/or Collections are out of date with the project.
 Project updates will download the roles inside the update.